davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

 #### Starter Code

 Starter code for this assignment is provided on the github repo.
-You are not required to submit your code to me on Github, but it's strongly recommended that you do.
+You must do these steps in order to submit your work to me on github.

 - Login to github, and go here: [https://github.com/davidtchiu/os-dsh](https://github.com/davidtchiu/os-dsh).